 The Local Government Pension Scheme (LGPS) ensures that your Survivor's are protected against the immediate loss of your income.

 Lump Sum Death Grant

-If you retired on or after 1 April 2008, a Lump Sum Death Grant may be payable in the event of your death, provided you are under the age 75.
+If you retired on or after 1 April 2008, a Lump Sum Death Grant will be payable in the event of your death, if you are under age 75.